 "The official death count from the strongest hurricane ever measured in the Western Hemisphere: zero."

 Only.
-God
+God.

+Sadly this storm will be less remembered because it was less destructive.
 The unfortunate truth is that we remember more when He doesn't answer our prayers than when He does.

 But this we must consciously change